Topic "Allergies" in Arabic - total 31 documentsTitle: 5 things you should know about food allergies

 Title: Have you had an allergic reaction to packaged food - A5 poster

 Summary: Food labels are required by law to carry essential information so that people know what is in the food they buy.
-The role of the Food Safety Unit at the Department of Health and Human Services is to ensure that food sold in Victoria is safe.
+The role of the Food Safety Unit at the Department of Health is to ensure that food sold in Victoria is safe.
 We can investigate and test food for allergens that are not described on the food label.

 Title: Hospital stays and food allergy management